elsehow/timesink/README.md

 # timesink

-got a timeserver? get a stream of
+got a timeserver? get a [Kefir](https://rpominov.github.io/kefir/) stream of times from it!

 ## installation